sixtyfive/CmdArduino/README.md

 void setup() {
     Serial.begin(9600);
     cmdInit(&Serial);
-    cmdAdd('left',left);
+    cmdAdd('left', 'l', left);
-    cmdAdd('right',right);
+    cmdAdd('right', 'r', right);
 }
 ```

 Call `cmdInit` with a pointer to the stream you are using.
-Call `cmdAdd` to attach a string command to the command function.
-Now you can type `left` or `right` into your serial port to command the robot.
+Call `cmdAdd` to attach a string command (long name as well as short name) to the command function.
+Now you can type `left` or `right` (or `l` or `r`) into your serial port to command the robot.
 The serial port will be parsed using newline, `\n`, as the delimiter.
 The command name should be the first item and any arguments after that.
 For example, to tell the robot to turn left for three seconds, type in:

 ```
 left 3000\n